Depending on the level of analysis needed in your project, you can decide to manage tasks as checklist items or cards.

 Now, when you add a member to a checklist item, Placker will automatically mirror the checklist item

-You can also use the Card Mirror by Placker power-up to create rules and assign members to checklist items in Trello (you might need a paid Trello subscription to do this there).
+You can also use the Placker power-ups at Trello to create rules and assign members to checklist items in Trello (you might need a paid Trello subscription to do this there).

 It's also possible to import a spreadsheet containing information from the card to be mirrored.